JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 ## Contributed References

-In addition to references defined by the semantics of the programming language, the IDE recognizes many references which are determined by the semantics of the APIs and frameworks used in code.
+In addition to references defined by the semantics of the programming language, the IDE recognizes many references determined by the semantics of the APIs and frameworks used in code.
 Consider the following example:

 ```java